juglab/MicroSSIM/README.md

 # MicroSSIM

-MicroSSIM is an image metrics aimed at addressing the shortcominbs of the Structural Similarity Index (SSIM), in particular in the context of microscopy images.
+MicroSSIM is an image measure aimed at addressing the shortcomings of the Structural Similarity Index Measure (SSIM), in particular in the context of microscopy images.
 Indeed, in microscopy, degraded images (e.g. lower signal to noise ratio) often have a different dynamic range than the original images.
 This can lead to a poor performance of SSIM.

-The metrics normalizes the images using background subtraction and a more appropriate range estimation.
+The measure normalizes the images using background subtraction and a more appropriate range estimation.
 It then estimates a scaling factor used to scale the image to the target (original image or ground truth).
 The metric is then computed similarly to the SSIM.

-MicroSSIM is easily extensible to other SSIM-like metrics, such as Multi-Scale SSIM (MS-SSIM), for which we provide an example.
+MicroSSIM is easily extensible to other SSIM-like measures, such as Multi-Scale SSIM (MS-SSIM), for which we provide an example.

 See the [paper](https://arxiv.org/abs/2408.08747) for more details.